mr-rampage/qt-workshop/README.md

 # Step 3: Test the property & implement (15 minutes, +10 minute discussion)

-Using the `Total.java`, test a property that you defined in Step 1.
+Using the `Cart.java`, test a property that you defined in Step 1.
 If you finish early, test more properties.

 - Try configuring `quick theories` to run through more or fewer examples.